What is foam rolling?

 What do I need?

-Along with the roller, you could also need use trigger point ball.
+Along with the roller, you could also use a trigger point ball.
 This doesn’t need to be expensive and you could even use a hard rubber dog ball or tennis ball

 What does it do?

 Using a foam roller and a trigger point ball mimics a therapy technique known as myofascial release.
-The myofascia is a spider’s web like network of white connective tissue that surrounds all of your muscles.
-All myofascia are connected and it can almost be thought of as a skin-suit surrounding our muscles.
+The myofascial is a spider’s web-like network of white connective tissue that surrounds all of your muscles.
+All myofascial are connected and it can almost be thought of as a skin-suit surrounding our muscles.
 In a healthy state it’s soft, flexible and free moving but repetitive movement, load and trauma can cause it to become tight and unyielding.
 Traditional passive stretching doesn’t really stretch tissue but only desensitises it to lengthening whereas the compression and release of foam rolling and trigger point ball work is highly effective in maintaining flexible and healthy soft tissues.